Is Adventure Travel really sustainable?

-Every place has a limit to the number of tourists that it can cope with while still maintaining some semblance of it original charm and beauty.
+Every place has a limit to the number of tourists that it can cope with while still maintaining some semblance of its original charm and beauty.
 By pushing adventure travel into the mainstream, by making it more popular, we have in some places, overstepped that quotient.

 Does everyone want tourism?

-While many locals love having tourism and the changes it brings, perhaps not all do.
+While many locals love tourism and the changes it brings, perhaps not all do.
 Two Cusco examples:

 Does adventure travel leave a higher percentage of clients money in the destination than mass tourism?

 This is an argument many use as to why adventure travel is better than mass tourism.
-The figures say it does leave more money in destination, but let´s be honest a lot of money can still leak out along the way.
+The figures say it does leave more money in the destination, but let´s be honest, a lot of money can still leak out along the way.
 And the bigger adventure travel becomes, the more will leak out.

-It is easy to criticise Disney Cruises and the like as being big multi-nationals, taking all the profits overseas, but a lot of the main players in the adventure travel scene are also rather large and multi-national these days.
+It is easy to criticize Disney Cruises and the like as being big multi-nationals, taking all the profits overseas, but a lot of the main players in the adventure travel scene are also rather large and multi-national these days.

 The utopian ideal that we buy our oranges direct from the farmer, cutting out the links, thus leaving more money at the source can also be applied to the travel industry.
-In fact adventure travel has often argued that this is what it does.
+In fact, adventure travel has often argued that this is what it does.

 One of the jobs of the companies in the adventure travel industry is to acquire the expertise to advise people where to get the best oranges and help them get to that farmer so they can buy her oranges.
-So there are always going to be links in the chain, otherwise that farmer is going to be sat there with a field full of fantastic oranges that no-one knows about and she cannot sell.
+So there are always going to be linked in the chain, otherwise, that farmer is going to be sat with a field full of fantastic oranges that no-one knows about and she cannot sell.
 But I do feel as the industry grows, there are sometimes more links in the chain than there used to be.
 And with each new link, a little less of client spend stays in the destination.